Zainuddin Maidin

 زين الدين بن ميدين; 26 June 1939 – 14 December 2018) was a Malaysian politician and the former Information Minister in the Malaysian cabinet representing United Malays National Organisation (UMNO) in the Barisan Nasional (BN) coalition government.
 He was the member of the Parliament of Malaysia for the Merbok constituency for one term, from 24 March 2004 to 8 March 2008.
-In 2018, he quits UMNO and be part of Pakatan Harapan (PH) coalition government.
-He is also the former Chief Editor of Utusan Melayu-turned-fierce critic, the oldest Malay language newspaper in Malaysia.
+In 2018, he quit UMNO and joined Pakatan Harapan (PH) coalition government.
+He was also the former Chief Editor of Utusan Melayu-turned-fierce critic, the oldest Malay language newspaper in Malaysia.

 Early life

 Zainuddin bin Maidin, was born in Kota Kuala Muda, Kedah, to a Muslim family of mixed Malay and Indian descent.
 He received his early education in Maktab Mahmud, Alor Star.

 He later obtained his diploma in journalism from the Berlin Journalism Institute in 1969.
 In 1981, he was awarded with the Professional Journalist Fellowship from the University of Michigan, US.

 Zainuddin is married to Datin Zaiton Zainol Abidin and is a father to two daughters and two sons.